-Toccoa Falls College has partnered with Jerusalem University College to offer a semester of study in Israel.
-Prerequisites include a minimum GPA and second semester sophomore status (with the last 30 hours earned in residence).
-To learn more about Jerusalem University College, visit their website at www.juc.edu or pick up the TFC application packet in the Registrar's Office.
-Application deadline for the following academic year is February 15.
+Jerusalem University College offers TFC students a semester abroad (fall or spring) or short-term program (2-3 weeks in January or Summer).
+Prerequisites include a minimum GPA and at least one fulltime semester at TFC.
+To learn more about Jerusalem University College, visit their website or pick up the TFC application packet in the Registrar's Office.
+Application deadlines are usually 4-6 months before the trip.